Lambdaspire/Lambdaspire-Swift-DependencyResolution/README.md

 This way, even as dependencies increase in number, our registrations need not change.
 It's more concise, easier to read, and requires much less maintenance as the codebase evolves.

+## Breaking Changes in v2.0.0

+This version is vastly different from v1.#.#.
+Here is a list of the more significant changes:

+- `ServiceLocator` has become `Container`.
+- Previously, `ServiceLocator` implemented both `DependencyRegistry` and `DependencyResolver`.
+Now, `ContainerBuilder` implements `DependencyRegistry` and produces a `Container` which implements `DependencyResolver`.
+- Due to the previous change, registrations cannot be updated in-flight.
+Instead of doing that, consider using a Provider pattern, and think of your IoC container as a configuration fixed for an application's lifetime.

+## FAQs

+None yet.
+Got a question?
+Reach out.

-## Closing
+## Known Issues

-If you're a .NET developer who's been struggling in the Apple developer ecosystem due to a lack of decent IoC, hopefully this package will help.
-If you've never built with .NET (or any other platform) before but feel like your Swift code routinely becomes a spaghetti mess, this package might help you wrangle complex dependency graphs and write more SOLID code.
+None yet.
 Found a bug?
 Please create an issue and/or a pull request.

-Got questions?
-Reach out and your questions will be added to an FAQ section.
+## The End

-Happy resolving!
+👋 Happy resolving!